MAX Serve

 How it works

-We built MAX Serve as a Python library that can run a local endpoint with a
+We built MAX Serve as a Python library that can run a local endpoint with the

-CLI command, and deploy to the cloud with our MAX
+tool, and deploy to the cloud with our

-container.
-In either case, it provides an OpenAI REST endpoint
+MAX container.
+In either case, it provides an OpenAI REST

-to handle incoming requests for your LLM, and a Prometheus-formatted metrics
+endpoint to handle incoming requests for your LLM, and a Prometheus-formatted

 MAX Serve provides a low-latency service using a combination of performance-focused designs, including a multi-process HTTP/model worker architecture (maximum CPU core utilization), continuous heterogeneous batching (no waiting to fill a batch size), and multi-step scheduling (parallelize more inference steps for better GPU utilization).

-Under the hood, MAX Serve wraps MAX Engine, which is our next-generation graph compiler and runtime that accelerates native MAX models and PyTorch models on both CPUs and GPUs.
+Under the hood, MAX Serve wraps MAX Engine, which is our next-generation graph compiler and runtime that accelerates your models on both CPUs and GPUs.

 The MAX container illustrated in figure 1 is pre-configured for compatibility with several different NVIDIA GPU architectures (and AMD GPU support is in the works).
-All you need to do is specify the LLM you want to serve.
-You can specify the name of a PyTorch LLM from Hugging Face or, for the best performance, select one of our LLMs built with the MAX Graph API (available on GitHub).
+All you need to do is specify the model you want from Hugging Face (read about our model support).

-container.
-To try it yourself today with one of the following tutorials.
+To get started, check out our quickstart guide, or try one of the following tutorials.

 Get started